 In 2017, the CNSC approved regulatory document REGDOC 2.2.4 - Fitness for Duty - Managing Alcohol and Drug Use for use at Canadian nuclear power plants.
-This document sets out requirements for managing fitness for duty of workers in relation to alcohol and drug use at high-security sites, including for-cause alcohol and drug testing for workers in positions identified as safety-sensitive or safety-critical and random alcohol and drug testing for workers holding safety-critical positions.
-OPG intends to enhance its existing Fitness for Duty program to comply with these new requirements.
-OPG is working with its partners in the Canadian nuclear industry to develop a program suitable for Canada and its workers.
+This document sets out requirements for managing fitness for duty of workers in relation to alcohol and drug use at high-security sites, including for-cause alcohol and drug testing for workers in positions identified as safety-sensitive or safety-critical, and random alcohol and drug testing for workers holding safety-critical positions.
+OPG continues to work with its partners in the Canadian nuclear industry to develop a program suitable for Canada and its workers that complies with these new requirements.
+OPG expects that all aspects of the new requirements will be implemented by July 1, 2019 with the exception of random testing, which is expected to commence on December 1, 2019.

-Pursuant to the Emergency Management and Civil Protection Act, a Provincial agency, Office of the Fire Marshal and Emergency Management (OFMEM), is required to periodically update the Provincial Nuclear Emergency Response Plan (PNERP).
+Pursuant to the Emergency Management and Civil Protection Act, a provincial agency, Office of the Fire Marshal and Emergency Management (OFMEM), is required to periodically update the Provincial Nuclear Emergency Response Plan (PNERP) for cabinet approval.
+Based on the approved PNERP Master Plan, the OFMEM prepares Implementing plans for each major nuclear site in the province, including the Pickering GS and the Darlington GS, in order to provide detailed guidance and direction.
 In 2016, the CNSC advised the OFMEM to consider more severe accidents in the update to the PNERP.
 In December 2017, the Province approved the updated PNERP Master Plan.
-The changes include a new 20-km Contingency Planning Zone around the Pickering and Darlington nuclear generating stations, which will improve protective actions for the public.
-The development of an Implementing Plan for the Pickering GS is in progress, with an expected approval by the Province by mid-2018.
-An Implementing Plan for the Darlington GS is expected to be drafted once the Implementing Plan for the Pickering GS is completed.
-The updated PNERP is not expected to have a significant impact on OPG.
+The changes include a new 20 kilometre Contingency Planning Zone around the Pickering and Darlington nuclear generating stations, which will improve protective actions for the public.
+In March 2018, the Province published the Implementing Plan for the Pickering GS based on the updated PNERP Master Plan.
+OPG has updated its nuclear emergency preparedness plans to conform with the updated PNERP Master Plan and the Implementing Plan for the Pickering GS.
+The updated Implementing Plan for the Darlington GS was approved by the Province on January 31, 2019 and is expected to be published in the first quarter of 2019.

 All of OPG's nuclear power reactor operating licences and waste facility licences are current and up to date.
-In 2016, OPG submitted applications with the CNSC seeking a ten-year licence renewal for the Western Waste Management Facility (WWMF), located at the Bruce generating stations' site, to May 31, 2027, and a ten-year licence renewal for the Pickering Waste Management Facility (PWMF) to August 31, 2028.
-The licence renewal applications were presented to the CNSC at public hearings in April 2017.
-On May 30, 2017, the CNSC announced that the WWMF licence was renewed for a ten-year period and will be valid until May 31, 2027.
-On February 7, 2018, the CNSC announced that the PWMF licence was renewed for a ten-year period and will be valid until August 31, 2028.
+In May 2017, following an application by OPG and a set of public hearings, the CNSC announced that the licence for the Western Waste Management Facility (WWMF) located at the Bruce nuclear generating station site was renewed for a ten-year period and will be valid until May 31, 2027.
+In February 2018, following an application by OPG and a set of public hearings, the CNSC announced that the licence for the Pickering Waste Management Facility was renewed for a ten-year period and will be valid until August 31, 2028.
 Further details on the operating licence for the Darlington GS are found in the section, General Development of the Business under the heading, Nuclear Business Development - Darlington Refurbishment and for the Pickering GS in the section, General Development of the Business under the heading, Nuclear Business Development - Extension of Pickering Commercial Operation to 2024.